« Thin is In | Main | IIW2005 Shirts Are OK »

-It’s a timeworn tale in the world of computers: a new technological advance relaxes some design constraints and some of the increased headroom is used by the designers to add modularity of the design with abstract interfaces.
-Only this time, the story isn’t about computers—it’s about airplanes.
+It's a timeworn tale in the world of computers: a new technological advance relaxes some design constraints and some of the increased headroom is used by the designers to add modularity of the design with abstract interfaces.
+Only this time, the story isn't about computers--it's about airplanes.

 Yesterday I flew my plane up to Ogden to moderate a discussion with Rick Adams, CEO of Adam Aircraft.
 If you’re not a pilot, you probably haven’t heard of Adam Air, but it’s one of the hot new companies in aviation.
 I was surprised to learn that Rick isn’t a lifelong aircraft industry type.
 Rather, he’s a CIO turned software entrepreneur who took up flying in the early 90’s.
 He was fed-up with not being able to buy the plane he wanted, so he decided to build it.